khairil-izwani/docker-webservlet-console/README.md

         start mycontainer

-10. If successful [connected@mycontainer] is returned in the command input field.
+10. If it's successful, [connected@mycontainer] will be returned in the command input field as a prefix.

-11. To list out the content inside the 'mycontainer' container.
+11. To list out the content inside 'mycontainer'.

         [connected@mycontainer]ls -ltr